tabler/tabler/README.md

 <img src="https://tabler.github.io/assets/images/features/features-2.png" width="400" align="right" style="max-width: 50%">

 We’ve created this admin panel for anyone who wants to improve upon our templates based upon ready-made and modular components.
 Our mission is to truly create an user-experience that's second-to-none among our peers.
 Our goal as a company is to deliver effective templating solutions that can integrate into any software solution whether they be large or small.
-The only requirement is a basic HTML and CSS knowledge!
+The only requirement is basic HTML and CSS knowledge!
 Start using tabler today!
 As a reward, you'll be able to manage and visualize different types of data in the easiest possible way!
 <hr>
 * **Responsive:** With support for mobile, tablet and desktop it doesn’t matter what device you’re using.
 Tabler is responsive in all major browsers.
 * **Cross Browser:** Our theme works perfectly with: Latest Chrome, Firefox+, Latest Safari, Opera, Internet Explorer 10+ and mobile browsers.
 We’re working hard to support them.